sk-/git-lint/README.rst

 Python Versions
 ---------------

-Python 2.7 is supported, and it should also work for Python 3.2, 3.3 and 3.4.
+Python 2.7 and Python 3.5 and higher are supported.
-Python 2.6 is not supported because of the lack of subprocess.check_output.

 Development
 -----------